Instawork/hyperview/docs/guide_demo_app_contribution.md

 ### Index

 Every page (or tab) in the app is represented as a folder and will have an associated index file.
 Any partial/fragment called by an example should reside in the same directory.
-`ui/` , `case-studies/` , `navigation/` , `advanced/` are self contained folders for each tab on the home screen.
+`ui/` , `case-studies/` , `navigation/` , `advanced/` are self-contained folders for each tab on the home screen.
 We follow the same structure for any pages inside.

 ### Includes